m-bock/purescript-labeled-data/README.md

 Int)`.
 PureScript provides a special kind called "Row" which can be regarded as a labeled collection of types.
 The `Record` type constructor takes a `Row` of types to create a record type.
 Values of this type must then provide all specified fields.
-Thus Records can be regarded as a sort of Product type with labeled fields.
+Thus Records can be regarded as a product type with labeled fields.
 Records are very flexible because there is a lot of type level programming operating on `Rows` possible.